kashidshubham143/kashidshubham143/README.md

 ## 🧑‍💻 About Me

-🎓 I’m a Computer Science graduate (2024) from Sangola College
-💡 I enjoy building full-stack applications that solve real-world problems
+🎓 I’m a Computer Science graduate (2024) from Sangola College Sangola 💡 I enjoy building full-stack applications that solve real-world problems
 🛠️ I specialize in backend & RESTful APIs using Java and Node.js
 📈 I recently developed an Inventory Management System for local vendors